mlresearcher81/HCT-Microbiome-Benchmark/README.md

 ## License

-This code and dataset are provided securely and anonymously for the sole purpose of double-blind peer review for IEEE ICDM 2026.
+This code and dataset are provided in support of the accepted camera-ready manuscript for the IEEE International Conference on Knowledge Graph (ICKG) 2026.